XujuanChen/samosa/README.md

 Sets the transform property to scale(0.95)
 ```

-##📍 Checkpoint 6: At this point in the lab, your app should look like this:
+📍 Checkpoint 6: At this point in the lab, your app should look like this:

-## 🎉 Congratulations 🎉
+🎉 Congratulations 🎉

 You've completed your first lab AND stretch goals! 🚀

-💡 TIP: Remember to come back and reference this lab when you need to do similar things in your project!